How to choose the right size?

 - Carefully move away your foot and measure the distance from the wall to the box edge.

-- Find out the size to order in our e-shop according to the chart below.
+- Find out the size to order in our e-shop according to the chart below (we already included some extra space for the toes, so there is no need to add any millimeters extra).

 - The measures below are only guidelines, the width of your foot matters too, as well as the shape of your foot and the way of your walking.